osmandapp/web/main/blog/2020-02-25-android-3-60/index.md

 ## New navigation type: Direct-to-point

-We added a new type of navigation: <b>Direct-to-point</b>.
+We added a new type of navigation: **Direct-to-point**.
 Direct-to-point navigation is a critical and frequently used feature for marine users.
 It is possible to specify the recalculation distance (by default it is OFF for this routing profile): *<Translate android="yes" id="configure_profile" />-> Navigation settings-> Route parameters->Minimal distance to recalculate the route.*
 Also, you can see a point projection that represents the distance to the end point on the line.
 The point on the line is a virtual point to show the distance (it is not a projection on the line) but a point that has the same distance as current location to the finish point.
 So it is easy to measure the progress and it is possible to use measurements tool to get correct distance.